rodrigodpl/Group-movement-tutorial/README.md

  - A group can hold, but not necessarily, a formation.
 Grouped formations coordinate with High-level pathfinding (Waypoints), while formations use Low-level (pred.positions).

 _When grouped, units will only try to move close to each other.
-When formed, units must maintain a certain positions inside the group.
+When formed, units must maintain certain positions inside the group.
 Formations will be reviewed later on this article._

 ## Group class